Sujal1234/Code_Gym_Secy_Task/Game_Description.md

 ## Win/Lose Conditions
 One of the following situations may arise:
+* A player provides an output string that does not follow the mentioned format, attempts to make a move disallowed by the rules or does not send the input within the time limit (1 second).
+Then, that player **immediately loses**.
+If this happens to both players on the same turn then it is a **tie**.

+* The $HP$ of one of the players **dropped to $0$**.
+Then the other player automatically wins regardless of the number of crystals they possess.
+However, if both players' $HP$ drops to $0$ on the same turn then it is a **tie** regardless of the number of crystals possessed.

 * All the crystals in the area are gone (either collected or destroyed).
 In this case the player with the **greater number of crystals** wins.
 If both players have the same number of crystals, the player with the **higher HP** remaining wins.
 If both players have the same **HP** it is a tie.

 * 250 turns have passed and there are still crystals remaining.
 In this case again the player with the **greater number of crystals** wins.
 If both players have the same number of crystals, the player with the **higher HP** remaining wins.
 If both players have the same $HP$ it is a **tie**.
-* The $HP$ of one of the players **dropped to $0$**.
-Then the other player automatically wins regardless of the number of crystals they possess.
-However, if both players' $HP$ drops to $0$ on the same turn then it is a **tie** regardless of the number of crystals possessed.
-* A player provides an output string that does not follow the mentioned format or attempts to make a move disallowed by the rules.
-Then, that player **immediately loses**.
-If this happens to both players on the same turn then it is a **tie**.

 ## Game Input
 * The first line will be your opponent's movement.
 It will be in the format `MOVE <direction>` (E.g `MOVE UP`).